BradyCronen/NinjaOne-RRM-Chat/README.md

 Demonstration
 Here is a walkthrough of the script in action:

-The technician initiates the chat by running the script with their message.
+The technician initiates the chat by running the script with their intial message being the custom parameter of the script in NinjaOne.

 <img width="796" height="523" alt="image" src="https://github.com/user-attachments/assets/1a0670cd-548b-4130-9b50-93af8f32eeb5" />